Thehackerscrew/CrewCTF-2024-Public/challenges/ppc/manhattan-subgraph/README.md

+# Manhattan-Subgraph (7 solves)

+I've been playing with some cubes, but someone scrambled the data up and now I cannot recover it.
+Can you help me?

+# Writeup

 A 4-cycle in the given graph always corresponds to a face of a cube.
 In a 4-cycle, we also know that opposite edges have the same direction, and adjacent edges have different direction.